daleao/sdv/Taxes/README.md

 Property taxes are not eligible for deductions.

 Lateness fines are generally higher for property taxes (configurable).
 But since all debts are purchased by the same bank (canonically the Bank of Stardew), interest rates are always the same.

+Upcoming property taxes can be checked by running the console command `txs do property`.

 ## For Mod Authors